-TL;DR – Starburst Data is excited to announce Presto Databricks Delta Lake compatibility.
+TL;DR – There is now Starburst Enterprise Databricks Delta Lake compatibility.

 The big data ecosystem has many components but the one that stands out is the data lake.
 This has changed through the last few years from mostly on-premises Hadoop clusters to low cost object stores (AWS S3, Azure Blob) in the cloud with different computing clusters interacting with this storage (separation of compute and storage).